 What to expect

-To avoid limb amputation, we focus on limb sparing operative techniques.
-This may include the use of special metal implants to replace the removed tissue, or using transplanted tissue to reconstruct the limb.
-In certain cases, a multidisciplinary surgery team operates on patients.
+Our team first focuses on limb sparing operative techniques to avoid amputation.
+This might include the use of special metal implants to replace the removed tissue, or using transplanted tissue to reconstruct the limb.
+In certain cases, a surgery team from multiple specialties operates on patients.

 After this, we will help you recover through physical therapy.
 Physical therapy helps maximize your strength, mobility and function, improving your quality of life after treatment.

-Continued surveillance and monitoring is important to monitor your sarcoma.
+Continued surveillance and monitoring is important.
 Recurrence can occur both locally or distant to original mass.
 Generally, the risk of recurrence decreases over time.